18 July 2019

 • Aside from its anti-aging and pigmentation lightening benefits, vitamin C also replenishes vitamin E. Vitamin E is another antioxidant that protects cells against free radicals and maintains collagen levels in the skin.

 Unfortunately, humans lack the ability to synthesise vitamin C and therefore we have to rely on external sources of vitamin C- either as topical vitamin C in skincare or as part of a Skinbooster cocktail that is injected into the skin1,2.
+More about vitamin C in Skinboosters in this review, Skinboosters: All You Need to Know About It.

 Let us first discuss the topical vitamin C in skincare to reap the benefits of vitamin C on our skin.
 The great thing about this is that you can get vitamin C in various formulations in skincare over the counter at affordable prices.